MiraldiLab/maxATAC/docs/readme/train.md

 ### `--output_activation`

 The output activation to use for the model.
+No other options are considered in the publication.
+Test at your own risk.
 Default: `sigmoid`

 ### `--chroms`